culrich-ll/expressBatchProxy/README.md

 ================================

-Node.js example illustrating how to write a clustered RESTful API using the express library.
+Node.js example illustrating how to write a clustered RESTful API with batch processing using the express library.

 ================================